 I have experienced severe abdominal issues for over twenty years.
-I have worked hard to find out what was wrong.
-When I was twenty, I was told I was experiencing Irritable Bowel Syndrome (IBS) which is a common catch all when the doctor can’t figure out what is actually causing the problem.
+Throughout this time I’ve worked hard to find out what is wrong.
+When I was twenty, I was told I was experiencing Irritable Bowel Syndrome (IBS), which is a common catch-all when the doctor can’t figure out what is actually causing the problem.
 Even though I was the thinnest I have been in my adult life, I was still considered overweight according to my doctor and the BMI.

-When I asked for additional treatment options, alternate medications or supplements, I was given handouts for weight loss and shamed.
+When I asked for additional treatment options, such as alternate medications or supplements, I was given handouts for weight loss and shamed.
 I had already lost sixty pounds, but that was not enough.

 In 2013, the therapist I was seeing referred me to information on the Health at Every Size book and community.
-It was eye-opening and empowered me to go even further with my advocacy of health.
+It was eye-opening and empowered me to go even further with my health advocacy.
 It helped me see that there could be another way.
 The first time I declined to be weighed in a doctor’s office was scary and empowering.
 I now will only be weighed if I know it is a particular wellness appointment, or if we need that information for medication.
-I have recently found doctors who are just as invested in my health as I am.
-I have had frank conversations with them about my complicated history with my body and diet culture.
-It has been a breath of fresh air to be treated for my symptoms, not my size yet I know I will probably have to deal with this again as I continue to pursue care.
+I’ve recently found doctors who are just as invested in my health as I am, and I’ve had frank conversations with them about my complicated history with my body and diet culture.
+It has been a breath of fresh air to be treated for my symptoms, not my size.
+Yet I know I will probably have to deal with this again as I continue to pursue care.

 More Radical Reads: Wear What You Want: The Summer Edition

-The Association for Size Diversity and Health (ASDAH) offers great questions and answers about the Heath at Every Size Principles and they can be helpful in navigating this process and your own exploration of how healthism and sizeism have affected your access to health care.
+The Association for Size Diversity and Health (ASDAH) offers great questions and answers about the Heath at Every Size Principles.
+They can be helpful in navigating how healthism and sizeism have affected your access to health care.

-There is also a great deal of resources to individuals who value the Health at Every Size pledge who you can reach out to for care and services.
-There are also a variety of resources to help whether you are beginning this journey or someone who is already actively fighting the battle of sizeism and healthism.
+There are a variety of resources to help, whether you’re just beginning this journey or are someone already actively fighting the battle against sizeism and healthism.
 I am hopeful that the more doctors and professional health workers who are confronted with the consequences of size discrimination, the more change we will see.